The problem with the name Lilibet | Sean O’Grady

 By giving their daughter such a name, Harry and Meghan have ensured there will be heightened interest in her as she grows up

-Harry and Meghan, who are in the celeb fame game properly now, for good or ill, have layered another consideration onto the usual ones for their daughter.
-Little Lilibet Diana Mountbatten-Windsor is certainly charming and her name seems well chosen, both on sentimental grounds, with her famous gran and great gran memorialised.
+Harry and Meghan, who are in the celeb fame game properly now (for good or ill), have layered another consideration onto the usual ones in naming their daughter.
+Little Lilibet Diana Mountbatten-Windsor is certainly charming and her name seems well chosen, both on historical and sentimental grounds, with her famous gran and great gran memorialised.
 However, her name will always remind people who she is.
-Less trouble booking a table at a fashionable restaurant, getting a ticket for the must-see musical or, you never know, a job.
+Less trouble booking a table at a fashionable restaurant, getting a ticket for the must-see musical, or – you never know – a job.

-The downside, of course, as with all celeb stuff, is that giving her such a name will merely heighten interest in her as she grows up and, though it seems unkind to remark on it now, will inevitably attract the kind of media intrusion that Lilibet Diana’s wider family are only too familiar with.
+The downside, of course, as with all celeb stuff, is that giving her such a name will merely heighten interest in her as she grows up; and, though it seems unkind to remark on it now, will inevitably attract the kind of media intrusion with which Lilibet Diana’s wider family are only too familiar.
 Her name may turn out to be more of a curse than a blessing, if the poignant experience of the past is anything to go by.
-The papers will be doubly interested in who she resembles as she grows up, whether she inherits Diana’s sense of style or the Queen’s sense of duty and, of course, who she’ll be dating.
+The papers will be doubly interested in who she resembles as she grows up; whether she inherits Diana’s sense of style or the Queen’s sense of duty; and, of course, who she’ll be dating.

-The public appetite for the habits and doings of even the most minor royal family member is astonishing, and probably unprecedented.
-It does leave some of us who are less obsessed with the Windsors a bit bewildered, however, something best satirised in a Viz comic quiz entitled: “Which Kent Are You”?
+The public appetite for the habits and doings of even the most minor member of the royal family is astonishing, and probably unprecedented.
+It does leave some of us who are less obsessed with the Windsors a bit bewildered, however – something best satirised in a Viz comic quiz titled: “Which Kent Are You?”

 We’ve become so old-fashioned about venerating our royal traditions – abetted by a government intent on weaponising them in our culture wars – that I’m only surprised Boris Johnson hasn’t reinstated the convention that the home secretary attend a royal birth to ensure no imposter is substituted for a genuine royal child.
-It would have meant Priti Patel flying to California to observe Meghan and Harry in the maternity room, which would have entertained all concerned.
-Patel might have taken the opportunity to give Lilibet Diana a special, points-based UK visa, seeing as she would be in the skill shortage category of “semi-estranged royal personality”, a category of worker which post-Brexit Britain is of course crying out for.
+It would have meant Priti Patel flying to California to observe Meghan and Harry in the maternity suite, which would have entertained all concerned.
+Patel might have taken the opportunity to give Lilibet Diana a special, points-based UK visa, seeing as she would qualify under “semi-estranged royal personality”, a category of skilled worker for which post-Brexit Britain is of course crying out.

 The rift between Harry and Meghan and the rest of the family has been unhappy and in nobody’s interests.
 It’d be nice to think that as Archie and Lilibet Diana grow up, the divisions can be healed, and that the family might even move back to Britain, fulfilling the kind of role they proposed before they were pushed into exile by the media making their lives hellish.
 You’d doubt it, though.